chromaui/chromatic-docs/jenkins.md

 /* JenkinsFile */

 pipeline {
-  /* Other pipeline configuration here. */
+  /* Other pipeline configuration. */

   stages {
-    /* Other stages implemented in the pipeline */
+    /* Other pipeline stages */

-    /* 👇 Checks if the current branch is not the master and runs Chromatic */ stage('Deploy to Chromatic') {
+    /*👇Checks if the current branch is not the master and runs Chromatic */ stage('Deploy to Chromatic') {
       when {
         not {